nucktwillieren/cloud_computing_lab/lab1/py_src/README.md

 ```bash=
 cat file1 | python3 map.py | python3 reduce.py
 ```
-- For Hadoop, we might need a shellscript to clarify the command.
+- For Hadoop, we might need a shellscript to clarify the command. (run.sh file)
   - Here, we use "mapred streaming" to call the streaming api to connect to Hadoop Mapper and Reducer.
 (mapred => mapper and reducer)
   - In the stage of command "-mapper", we will call python map.py